mvartani76/RPi-OpenCV-Face-Rec/README.md

 <b> 2.1 Install OpenCV 2.3 </b>

 Install both dev lib and python lib.
 The software is written in C but Python is still useful for small scripts.
-I recommend to install it.

 <pre class="code-text-only" style="display: none;">
 sudo apt-get update